matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 ![Plant to be Controlled](/assets/images/control-system-plant.png)

 Think of an air conditioning unit that you can control by manipulating a rheostat.
-Whenever you switch the rheostat to a different temperature level, a new *desired temperature* level is set for your AC.
+Whenever you switch the rheostat to a different position, a new *desired temperature* level is set for your AC.
 The AC will compare the current room temperature to whathever the user set the rheostat value to.
 If there is a difference, a controller system will be triggered in order to get the current temperature value